 2. Improves competitive position

-A flexible staffing option offers control over the employees.
-The competitors have a rigid labor structure that makes them susceptible to economic low and highs, but because of flexible staffing the firm can improve its competitive position in the market
+This option offers control over the employees.
+The competitors have a rigid labor structure that makes them susceptible to economic low and highs, but because the firm can improve its competitive position in the market

 3. Growth and development of a company

-Employers are also happy to recruit a part of their workforce as flexible staffing because they have started understanding the numerous benefits the concept has.
+Employers are also happy to recruit a part of their workforce because they have started understanding the numerous benefits the concept has.
 The employees are happy, and this makes them more focussed and competent in their work that can result in growth and development of the company

 4. Try out potential employees

-Several companies can take advantage of flexible staffing concept by recruiting members that they think will prove beneficial for their company.
+Several companies can take advantage of recruiting members that they think will prove beneficial for their company.
 They then watch their work for a specific period and treats this time as a testing period.

-If found suitable, they are hired as permanent employees and if not it is also easier to let them go
+If found suitable, they are hired as permanent staff and if not it is also easier to let them go

 5. Stops unnecessary overtime

 Recruiting staff only when you need them is an essential concept if a company is looking to stop unnecessary overtime.
-Flexible staffing assists in meeting fluctuating demands of a company only when required.
+It assists in meeting fluctuating demands of a company only when required.
 Thus a firm does not have to ask its permanent employees to stay back and work overtime

 6. Save money